-You are required by the FTC to disclose your affiliate relationships.
+For example, you are required by the FTC to disclose your affiliate relationships to your visitors.
 This means that anything that you publish on your website that brings you compensation or encourages people to make a purchase, like an affiliate link or sponsored post, must be announced to the consumer.
 This is something that would disclose on an Affiliate Disclaimer.
 Ultimately, the purpose of these laws is discourage misleading advertising.

-This is the best deal because it saves you the painful time and money of getting your blog together legally.
+This is the best deal because it saves you a ton of time and money.
 As a blogger, your time is best spent blogging, not trying to write legal jargon.

 Ideally, you want to have these legal pages the day you launch your blog but if you have already started your blog you want to grab them sooner rather later.
 These legal pages are too important to procrastinate.
 If you’ve been getting by without them consider yourself lucky.